Reviews You Can Rely On

 Why Trust GearLab

 Over the last three years, we've tested almost 100 different e-bikes across multiple e-bike categories.
 For this review, we exhaustively researched the best electric bikes for commuting.
-This review focuses on our 13 favorites, and we show you how they compare in side-by-side testing.
+This review focuses on our 12 favorites, and we show you how they compare in side-by-side testing.
 Our rigorous e-bike testing process started with assembling each bike before weighing them ourselves for consistency.
-Over the course of several weeks, we rode each bike for an extended period while performing a standardized range test, handling tests, and commuting and running errands around town.
+We rode each bike for several weeks for an extended period while performing a standardized range test, handling tests, and commuting and running errands around town.
+We test their acceleration, hill-climbing ability, and measure their peak power and torque.
 When our testing concluded, we rated each model on several predetermined metrics, including ride quality, range, power output, user interface, and ease of assembly.
 The cumulative scores helped us determine our best overall and other award winners.

 Our e-bike test was led by Joshua Hutchens.
-Hutchens is GearLab's Senior Bike Review Editor and a lover of all things two-wheeled.
-He is a lifelong bicycle commuter and has a storied history in the bicycle industry.
-He commutes in all weather and has an appreciation for reliability and durability in commuter bikes.
+Hutchens is GearLab's Senior Bike Review Editor and lover of two-wheeled things.
+He is a lifelong bicycle commuter with a storied history in the bicycle industry.
+He commutes in all weather and appreciates the reliability and durability of commuter bikes.
 A resident of Lake Tahoe for more than a decade, Hutchens is proud to call the Sierra Nevadas home and enjoys the 400-plus miles of single track accessible from his house.
 His current commute includes bicycle paths, city roads, single-track, and gravel roads.
 A former racer, mechanic, shop owner, and bike park founder, Joshua now moonlights as a mountain bike coach.
 He's tested over 100 bikes for GearLab since 2017 and is obsessive about the details.

 We use a GPS-enabled cycling computer during our range testing and...